 * * *

-This featured contribution was written by Krisca Te, who works with Open Colleges, Australia’s leading provider of TAFE courses equivalent.
-When she’s not working, you can find her engaged in dog training actively participating in local dog show events.
+This featured contribution was written by Krisca Te.
+You can find her engaged in dog training, actively participating in local dog show events.

 Photos (from top to bottom): Aranami, chadmiller, L’eau Bleue, JodiWilcome, easy mo drew, brad montgomery/Flickr